-Connecting to Jira Service Desk Data
+Connecting to Jira Service Management Data

-Connecting to Jira Service Desk data looks just like connecting to any relational data source.
+Connecting to Jira Service Management data looks just like connecting to any relational data source.
 Create a connection string using the required connection properties.
 For this article, you will pass the connection string as a parameter to the create_engine function.

 You can establish a connection to any Jira Service Desk Cloud account or Server instance.